 - Secure ends with rubber bands.
-You can now store your cheese log wrapped in cloth in refrigerator.
+You can now store your cheese log wrapped in cloth in the refrigerator.

 Roll Cheese Log in Herbs or Crushed Toppings

-- To make an herb-seasoned cheese log, roll in very finely minced herbs of choice.
+- To make an herb-seasoned cheese log, roll in very finely minced herbs of your choice.
 You need about 1 cup of mixture for this recipe.

 - You can also use crushed nuts or flowers.
-One of my favorite combinations is walnuts, mint and chives.
+One of my favorite combinations is walnuts, mint, and chives.

 - Use raw, unseasoned, unroasted macadamia nuts.